• Facebook

 Here is everything you need to know to decide for yourself.

 So I’m going to take it slow and steady.
-I’ll break it down into understandable pieces that will build on each other logically.
-I will show you-

-How Narcissism is diagnosed in the general population
+How Narcissism is diagnosed in the general population-

-Let’s begin with the Diagnostic Statistical Manual that professionals use to diagnose mental illness.
-If we consult the DSM-5 Narcissistic personality disorder is defined as comprising a pervasive pattern of grandiosity (in fantasy or behavior), a constant need for admiration, and a lack of empathy, beginning by early adulthood and present in a variety of contexts, as indicated by the presence of at least 5 of the following 9 criteria:
+If we consult the DSM-5 Narcissistic personality disorder is defined as comprising a pervasive pattern of grandiosity (in fantasy or behavior), a constant need for admiration, and a lack of empathy, beginning by early adulthood and is present in a variety of contexts, as indicated by the presence of at least 5 of the following nine criteria:

 • Has a grandiose sense of self-importance (e.g., exaggerates achievements, expects to be recognized as superior without actually completing the achievements)

-• Is preoccupied with fantasies of success, power, brilliance, beauty, or perfect love.
+• It is preoccupied with fantasies of success, power, brilliance, beauty, or perfect love.

-• Believes that they are “special” and can only be understood by or should associate with, other special people (or institutions).
+• Believes that they are “special” and can only be understood by or should associate with other special people (or institutions).

 • Requires excessive admiration.